 Is the office super quiet or super social?

 It really varies on day to day.
 I think everybody builds close-knit friendships with at least a few people.
 There's enough opportunities, through team building events, to get to know people with similar interests.
 In a short time, you end up hanging out with them outside of work pretty frequently.

 I don't even know if I would say there's one person that's unpleasant.
 I think being a pleasant person who is easy to work with, easy to get along with, is something that's really important to our recruiting team.

-What exactly does a “manager of product marketing solutions” do?
+What exactly does a “director of inventory partnerships” do?

 Are the hours tough then?

 There are some days when I'm in the office from eight to eight, but those are rare.
 For the most part I'm doing a nine to six.
 It's really about getting the work done at a high quality.
 It's not necessarily about trying to maintain 40 hours a week or anything like that.